tuur29/FrietDB/README.md

 ```

+## Testing

+There are tests for the backend server. go to `/server/` in your terminal and execute the command `npm run testsetup`, for subsequent runs you should use `npm run test`.

 ## Development server

 Run `npm run all` for a full dev server.
 Navigate to `http://localhost:4200/`.
 The frontend will automatically reload if you change any of the source files.